-Electronic Devices: Unless otherwise allowed by a classroom teacher or administrator, cameras, radios, tape-players of any kind, personal music devices, boom boxes, miniature televisions, electronic games, two-way communication devices such as walkie-talkies, and noise makers are considered to be disturbances and will be taken away from the student.
-Students may possess cell phones, PDA's, or other items for school and home-related purposes.
-This privilege, however, will be lost if such items disturb classrooms and the learning process.
+Electronic Devices: Unless otherwise allowed by a classroom teacher or administrator, cell phones, cameras, radios, tape-players of any kind, personal music devices, boom boxes, miniature televisions, electronic games, two-way communication devices such as walkie-talkies, and noise makers are considered to be disturbances and will be taken away from the student.

-Cell Phone Rules (PCD's) for Students in Grades 7-8
+Cell Phone Rules for Students in Grades 7-8

-In order to avoid disruption of the educational environment and protect students' right of privacy, student use of PCD's is not allowed on school grounds during school hours.
+In order to avoid disruption of the educational environment and protect students' right of privacy, student use of is not allowed on school grounds during school hours.

-• Students will not be allowed to have their cell phones (PCD's) in the classroom or in the hallways.

-- Students will be allowed to have their cell phones (PCD's) in their locker and will be able to use them before and after school hours. - Cell phones (PCD's) cannot be used during the lunchtime break.
+- Students will not be allowed to have their cell phones in the classroom or in the hallways. - Students will be allowed to have their cell phones in their locker and will be able to use them before and after school hours. - Cell phones cannot be used during the lunchtime break.
 Students may check their cell phone at lunchtime to see if they have a message.
 If the student has an important message to return a call or text from a parent, guardian, or close relative, the student must ask a classroom teacher or lunch supervisor for permission to use their cell phone. - Reminder: Lock your Locker.
-Junior High students that choose to bring a cell phone (PCD) or electronic device to school are responsible for it, as the school is not liable for breakage or theft of cell phones or electronic devices. - During school hours, parents can contact their child through the school office.
+Middle School students who choose to bring a cell phone or electronic device to school are responsible for it, as the school is not liable for breakage or theft of cell phones or electronic devices. - During school hours, parents can contact their child through the school office.
 Students who need to contact their parents can come to the office to do so. - Cell phone watches are not allowed.

-Cell Phone Rules (PCD's) for Students in Grades 9-12
+Cell Phone Rules for Students in Grades 9-12